Medico Guides 2nd Block Physiology Guidelines

 • Do all Muscle Tables from SNELLS, Proper Nerve Supply, Origin and Insertion , Muscles of each compartment and their Action.

 • Muscle Tables are the base of your concepts, Memorize it again and again , Understand it Properly.
-Remember it by using College Models Because in Proff OSPE , Muscles are asked on Models i.e. By pinning a Muscles, Question is asked: Which is the Extensor Muscle?
-Name & Locate it on the Model.
-(Questions Like this)
+Remember it by using College Models Because in Proff OSPE , Muscles can be asked on Models or pictures are given.

 • Nerve Supply and actions along with origin & insertion are asked in MCQs.

-• Muscles of Sole of Foot ( Names very important Layer wise , Nerve Supply & Action) are Important
+• Muscles of Sole of Foot (Names very important Layer wise , Nerve Supply & Action) are Important Diagrams for OSPE (v.imp)

 • How to do it?